 7. Use Stories to share behind-the-scenes content.

 The numbers prove that Stories help engagement and can really make a difference in growing your audience.
 Not familiar with Stories?
-They’re available on Facebook and Instagram and are short little photo or video posts that only stay up on your profile for 24 hours and are immediately visible at the top of the newsfeed.
+They’re available on Facebook, Instagram, Snapchat and TikTok and are short little photo or video posts that only stay up on your profile for 24 hours and are immediately visible at the top of the newsfeed.
 They’re the perfect tool for sharing behind-the-scenes content in quick snippets throughout the day or week.

 Almost everyone loves behind-the-scenes content.
 It makes you more relatable when you share the simple struggles and successes of your day.
 Behind-the-scenes content also sheds light on your job as a real estate agent.
 They can give your followers a more realistic idea of what you do and just how hard you work for clients each and every day.
 It can be as simple as taking a quick video at a showing to highlight a home or answering some FAQs you receive.